JoseBarron12/Find-Project/README.md

   - Addresses the challenge of efficiently searching for characters or strings within a given sentence.
   - Implements solutions for handling different input scenarios and providing meaningful output to the user.

-- **Documentation:**
-  - Provides clear and detailed documentation within the README file, explaining the program's features, usage, and design choices.
+- **Documentation:** The accompanying PDF provides clear and detailed documentation, explaining the code's functionality, usage, and design choices.
-  - Ensures that the code is well-documented with comments for ease of understanding.

 - **Testing:**
   - Underwent thorough testing with various test cases to ensure robustness and correctness.